litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-validation.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)

 - Ensure that the `openebs-control-plane-validation` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the `openebs` namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/openebs/experiments/openebs-control-plane-validation)

-- Ensure that the chaosServiceAccount used for the experiment has namespaced-scope permissions as the experiment may involve carrying out the chaos in the `openebs` namespace while performing application health checks in its respective namespace.

 ## Entry Criteria